remiheens/smartloader/README.md

 ## Installation

+* Configure settings in "conf/smartloader.php"
+* Autoload the library in "conf/autoload.php"
+* Modify MY_Controller to load your default js and css.

 ## Documentation

 The object "SmartLoader" has two objects: "js" and "css", these two attributes are the managers for CSS and Javascript.